-Under the authority provided by Section 22 of the Water Resources Development Act of 1974 (PL 93-251), as amended, the Corps of Engineers can provide states, local governments, other non-Federal entities, and eligible Native American Indian tribes assistance in the preparation of comprehensive plans for the development, utilization, and conservation of water and related land resources.
+Under the authority provided by Section 22 of the Water Resources Development Act of 1974 (PL 93-251), as amended, the U.S. Army Corps of Engineers can provide states, local governments, other non-Federal entities, and eligible Native American Indian tribes assistance in the preparation of comprehensive plans for the development, utilization, and conservation of water and related land resources.
 Typical studies are only planning level of detail; they do not include detailed design for project construction.
 The program can encompass many types of studies dealing with water resources issues.
 Types of studies conducted in recent years under the program include the following: water supply/demand, water conservation, water quality, environmental/conservation, wetlands evaluation/restoration, dam safety/failure, flood damage reduction, coastal zone protection, and harbor planning.

-Study Process.
 The process for PAS investigations begins after a state, regional, local government, or Native American Indian tribe requests Corps of Engineers assistance under the program.
 The Corps of Engineers will work with the requesting organization to develop a scope of work and assemble the appropriate study team for the effort being requested.
 Once a scope of work has been developed, a cost sharing letter agreement will be prepared and sent to the sponsor for their signature.
 Once the both parties have signed the agreement, the study may begin, subject to the availability of both Federal and local funding.

 Sample Request Letter for Planning Assistance to the States